tblawson/HRBC/README.md

 Local repository is I:...\Staff\TBL\GitHub\HRBC\

-Use Spyder to edit locally and test.
+Use Pycharm (or IDE of your choice) to edit locally and test.